 Medium Length Textured Quiff

-The same quiff shape as the short version but with an inch and a half or more on top.
-Needs a stronger hold product to keep the extra length standing, and the texture has to be more aggressive through the cut or the added weight collapses the shape by midday.
+You’ll need a stronger hold product to keep the extra length standing, and the texture has to be more aggressive through the cut or the added weight will collapse your shape by midday.

 Textured Comb Over with Faded Sides

 A defined side part with textured length combed across, fade beneath.
-The texture keeps the comb-over from looking too polished and formal, which is often the point of choosing texture over a fully slicked version in the first place.
+The texture keeps your comb-over from looking too polished and formal, which is often the point of choosing texture over a fully slicked version in the first place.

 Textured Side Part Fade